 The Assessments Division's Fiscal Year 2010-2011 goals include conducting site and field reviews of the required 30% of all property annually, capturing and correctly value all real and personal property within the jurisdiction.
-Major activities include discovering, identifying, recording, and valuing property involves:
+Major activities include discovering, identifying, recording, and valuing property.
+Identifying, recording, and valuing property involves: